 In Florida, drug possession charges generally fall into one of two categories–simple possession and possession with intent to sell, manufacture, or distribute a controlled substance.
 Simple possession generally involves a quantity of drugs that is more consistent with personal consumption than drug dealing.
+A knowledgeable attorney in West Palm Beach understands drug possession with intent to distribute laws.

 Possession with intent to distribute is defined under the Florida Statutes.
 The term distribute means to deliver, which is the actual, constructive, or attempted transfer of a controlled substance from one person to another regardless of whether money was exchanged.
 A person commits possession with intent to distribute if they: